What is the Council doing about climate change?

-- Introducing LED street lighting across the district
+- The LED street lighting project across the district is nearing completion.

 - Electric Vehicle (EV) charging point installations.
 There are two EV charging points at the Dover District Leisure Centre and four EV charging points at the Whitfield offices for fleet vehicles.
 The council has recently taken charge of two new electric vehicles and is looking into options for expanding its use of electric vehicles.

 - Habitat schemes and green corridors (focusing on the natural environment)